Q: I am an agent/publisher and want to know more.

 A: I have been working on these books since 2015, and it’s fairly well documented, so no. I can prove I wrote this.
 I’m legally covered.

 A: Because they’re awesome.

-Q: I am signed up and found a typo/spelling error/incorrect use of punctuation!
+Q: I found a typo/spelling error/incorrect use of punctuation in something you write!

-Q: Why did you do this sending out chapters for free thing?
+Q: Why did you do this sending out chapters for free thing last year?
 Was it just a trick to get free beta readers?

 Q: Did it work?

 Q: Can we swap manuscripts?
 I will beta read yours if you beta read mine?

 A: Sorry, I wish I could do that, but I need to use the little spare time I have to rewrite my own manuscript.
 I have a regular full time job, and a wife and four kids that take up most of my time.

 Q: How come you couldn’t find a publisher for the book in the language you wrote originally?
 Is it that bad?